 I agree with that.

-My criticism concern the scientific credibility and the data, which was either hidden, misconstrued, or misinterpreted.
+My criticism concerns one, the darker side of emotional intelligence, which was never addressed; and two, the scientific rigor and the data, which were at times either hidden, absent, misconstrued, or misinterpreted.

 If EI Matters, Why Do CEOs and Execs Score Lower?